ahresse/yarpi433/README.rst

 Installation
 ------------

-On your Raspberry Pi, clone this depository.
+On your Raspberry Pi, clone this repository.

 Wiring diagram
 --------------